Arturo Zoffmann Rodriguez

 Biography

-He was previously based at the National Autonomous University of Mexico (UNAM), where he worked on a post-doctoral project on the connections between the Mexican and the Russian Revolutions.
-In 2019, he completed his PhD at the European University Institute in Florence.
-His thesis explored the impact of the Russian Revolution on the Spanish anarchist movement.
-Previously, he obtained his MPhil at the University of Oxford and his BA at University College London.
+Before joining the IHC, he worked at the National Autonomous University of Mexico (UNAM), where he developed a postdoctoral project on the links between the Mexican and Russian revolutions.
+In 2019, he completed his PhD at the European University Institute in Florence with a thesis on the impact of the Russian Revolution on the Spanish anarchist movement.
+He completed his master’s degree at the University of Oxford and his bachelor’s degree at University College London.

-His work has been published in journals such as the International Review of Social History, the European History Quarterly, and Slavic Review.
-He has taught Russian and Soviet history as a visiting professor at the University of Barcelona and the Colegio de México.
+His work has been published in journals such as Past & Present, International Review of Social History, European History Quarterly, and Slavic Review.
+He has taught Russian and Soviet history as a visiting professor at the Federal University of Alagoas, the University of Barcelona, and the Colegio de México.

 Research fields